michaelpri10/Hide-Show-Unnecessary-Info-in-Chat/README.md

 ------------------

-This UserScript supports Chrome and should support all other browsers.
+This userscript supports Chrome and should support all other browsers.